 A: No. Late fees are only attached if the penalty amount is not paid within the time allotted.
 If you received your appeal/administrative disposition results and it was upheld, a late fee will be placed on the penalty amount after 21 calendar days from the date of this notification.

-A: No. It is the policy of the University not to remove holds until the penalty amount has been paid in full.
+A: No. Citation holds will not be removed until the citation penalty amount has been paid in full.

 A: The Notice of Delinquent Parking Violation is mailed to the registered owner's address that is on file with the DMV.
 It is the registered owner's responsibility to update the DMV with a current mailing address.